mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 "node is shutting down" or the error originated from server version < 4.2.

-(See `when does a client see "not writable primary" or "node is recovering"?`_, `use error messages to detect "not writable primary" and "node is recovering"`_, and `other transient errors`_ and `Why close connections when a node is shutting down?`_.)
+(See `when does a client see "not writable primary" or "node is recovering"?`_, `use error messages to detect "not master" and "node is recovering"`_, and `other transient errors`_ and `Why close connections when a node is shutting down?`_.)

 Authentication errors